-In this work, we extend the standard GEE analysis to take account of potential heterogeneity in longitudinal data.
-Specifically, we develop grouped GEE analysis by adopting the grouping approach that is widely adopted in literatures for panel data analysis \citep[e.g.][]{BM2015,ZWZ2019,Liu2020}.
-We assume that subjects in longitudinal data can be classified to a finite number of groups, and subjects within the same group share the same regression coefficients, that is, the regression coefficients are homogeneous over subjects in the same groups.
-Since the grouping assignment of subjects are unknown, we treat it as unknown parameters and estimate them and group-wise regression coefficient simultaneously.
+In this work, we extend the standard GEE analysis to take into account potential heterogeneity in longitudinal data.
+Specifically, we develop grouped GEE analysis by adopting the grouping approach that is widely adopted in literature for panel data analysis \cite{BM2015,Liu2020,ZWZ2019}.
+We assume that subjects in longitudinal data can be classified into a finite number of groups, and subjects within the same group share the same regression coefficients; that is, the regression coefficients are homogeneous over subjects in the same groups.
+Since the grouping assignment of subjects is unknown, we treat it as unknown parameters and estimate them and the group-wise regression coefficient simultaneously.
 Given the grouping parameters, the standard GEE can be performed to obtain group-wise estimators of regression coefficients.
-On the other hand, given the group-wise regression coefficients, we consider estimating the grouping parameters using a kind of Mahalanobis distance between response variables and predictors with taking account of potential correlations via working correlation matrix.
-In other words, we employ the working correlation not only in performing GEE analysis in each group but also estimating the grouping assignment.
-We will show that the grouped GEE method can be easily carried out by a simple iterative algorithm similar to {\it $k$-means} algorithm that combines the existing algorithm for the standard GEE and simple optimization steps for grouping assignment.
-Moreover, we adopt the cross validation with averaging method proposed in \cite{Wang2010} to carry out data-dependent selection of the number of groups.
+On the other hand, given the group-wise regression coefficients, we consider estimating the grouping parameters using a kind of Mahalanobis distance between response variables and predictors with taking account of potential correlations via a working correlation matrix.
+In other words, we employ the working correlation not only in performing GEE analysis in each group but also in estimating the grouping assignment.
+We will show that the grouped GEE method can be easily carried out by a simple iterative algorithm similar to the {\it $k$-means} algorithm that combines the existing algorithm for the standard GEE and simple optimization steps for grouping assignment.
+Moreover, we adopt the cross-validation with the averaging method proposed in \cite{Wang2010} to carry out a data-dependent selection of the number of groups.